- Types of Intermittent Fasting

 Intermittent fasting is generally safe to do as often as you’d like.
 Just make sure you’re eating enough nutritious, whole foods in between.

-Combining the ketogenic diet with intermittent fasting is a great way to continue the benefits of fasting and fat burning even when you’re eating.
+Combining the ketogenic diet with intermittent fasting is a great way to lose weight without counting calories.

-And lastly, don’t be afraid to experiment and find what works best for you!
+And lastly, don’t be afraid to experiment and find what works best for you.
+While the intermittent fasting 16/8 approach might work for most, there’s no one-size-fits-all fasting method.